cfe-lab/Kive/CONTRIBUTING.md

 The fixtures which are used in our unit tests are created with the custom command `./manage.py update_test_fixtures`.
-The code that is executed for this command can be found in `archive/management/commands/update_test_fixtures.py`.
-If this code or any functions it calls are modified, the fixtures will need to be re-created using the aforementioned command.
+The code that is executed for this command can be found in `portal/management/commands/update_test_fixtures.py`, and the fixture files are in `portal/fixtures`.
+If this code or any functions it calls are modified, the fixtures will need to be re-created by running `update_test_fixtures` again.